Modi34/Array-combinations/README.md

 ```
 ![](https://i.imgur.com/m4YC0Ow.png)

 The reason for keeping it simple is ability to modify it for any usecase without much effort.
+IMHO this approach is much better than making a library that can do *anything*

 If you need to limit results by length:
 ```javascript